 It’s easy to adjust the temperature directly out of the faucet to the best range for your fish.

-Additionally, tap water contains trace minerals and nutrients that will keep your betta happy and healthy.
+Additionally, tap water contains trace minerals and nutrients that will give you a healthy and happy betta.

 If you’re concerned about the actual pH of your home’s water, most pet stores can test your water, if you bring in a sample.
 Another option is to pick up a pH test kit, if you’d like to monitor the water yourself.